 Two pressing issues connected to the city district hall project were; How can the new city district hall be everyone's house? and How can the new city district hall with venues for culture, be filled with local life?
 The Learning Village in Northern Hisingen offered a forum where the participants had the opportunity to get to know each other and build relationships, learn from real life stories and listen to others' experiences to develop common understanding, initiatives that could help to realise ideas that could develop and strengthen the local community.

 The last of the International Learning Villages was hosted in Dornbirn, Austria in November 2016.
 The focus of the Learning Village was to create conditions for a vibrant abundant neighborhood where people enjoy, meet and create a good local livelihood together.
 The calling question was formulated by the local working group; How can we create a safe and vibrant local community?

 The overarching aim of the three Learning Villages was to explore new ways of bridging the gap and ‘connecting city and citizens’ in Europe in more participatory and collaborative ways based on a social capital culture.
 We wanted to bring together our experiences, learn together and produce a model on how to host local and International Learning Villages in any community.

 Additionally, during each Learning Village we wanted to provide the space for at least 10 community projects and ideas to be further explored helping them to be ‘put into practice’.
-See for example the summary of the Glasgow Learning Village where 15 real life projects were brought forward by the local community.
+See for example the SCWF16 Netherton Learning Village Summary where 15 real life projects were brought forward by the local community.

 If you have any further questions regarding the 6th Social Capital World Forum and the Learning Villages please get in touch with us: email@example.com